dgfug/musicbox/README.md

 ### Pandora Music Player / Bluetooth Audio Receiver
 **Ubuntu Focal (Arm/Arm64)**

 The `install` script was tested on images built with the [rpi-img-builder](https://github.com/pyavitz/rpi-img-builder).
-I can not say with any certainty, it will work with an official Ubuntu Focal release.
+I can't say with any certainty, it will work with an official Ubuntu Focal release.

 **Boards:**
 * Raspberry Pi 2/3/4/A/B/+